Sharp error bounds for edge-element discretisations of the high-frequency Maxwell equations: Introduction

 The natural error bounds in the asymptotic regime were proved for Helmholtz problems satisfying only a G\aa rding inequality and an elliptic-regularity shift in \cite{ChNi:20} following earlier work by \cite{MeSa:10, MeSa:11, EsMe:12} for constant-coefficient Helmholtz problems.
 In fact, this earlier work showed that the $hp$-FEM does not suffer from the pollution effect when $hk/p\leq C_1$ for $C_1$ sufficiently small, $p\geq C_2 \log (\wn L)$ for $C_2$ sufficiently large, and $\Csol\leq C_3 (\wn L)^N$ for some $C_3, N>0$; this result is now known for variable-coefficient Helmholtz problems by \cite{LSW3, LSW4, GLSW1, BeChMe:24}.

-The error bounds in the asymptotic regime rely on the fact that, since the Helmholtz adjoint solution operator is compact as a map from $L^2$ to $H^1$, the $L^2$ norm of the error is smaller than the $H^1$ norm by the Aubin--Nitsche lemma (see, e.g., \cite[Theorem 19.1]{Ci:91}).
-Indeed, Galerkin orthogonality $\langle \operator(u-u_h), v_h\rangle =0$ for all finite-element functions $v_h$ implies that, with $\Pi_h$ the orthogonal projection onto the finite-element space,
+The error bounds in the asymptotic regime rely on the fact that, since the Helmholtz adjoint solution operator is compact as a map from $L^2$ to $H^1$, the $L^2$ norm of the error is asymptotically smaller than the $H^1$ norm by the Aubin--Nitsche lemma (see, e.g., \cite[Theorem 19.1]{Ci:91}).
+Indeed, with $P$ denoting the Helmholtz operator, Galerkin orthogonality $\langle \operator(u-u_h), v_h\rangle =0$ for all finite-element functions $v_h$ implies that, with $\Pi_h$ the orthogonal projection onto the finite-element space,

 Schatz \cite{Sc:74} used this duality argument in conjunction with a G\aa rding inequality to bound the Helmholtz FEM error; see also \cite{Sa:06} for a more modern perspective.
 (The Maxwell analogue of this result is Lemma \ref{lem:basic} below.)
 The results \cite{MeSa:10, MeSa:11, EsMe:12, ChNi:20, LSW3, LSW4, GLSW1, BeChMe:24} discussed above then obtained quasi-optimality (with constant independent of $\wn$) when $(\wn h )^p\Csol$ is sufficiently small by bounding $\|(I-\Pi_h)(\operator^*)^{-1}\|_{L^2\to H^1}$.